sshahidul29/Building-an-Analytic-Environment-for-Class-Attendance-Management-Systems/README.md

 This project aims to empower our Educational Institute client with data-driven insights and decision-making capabilities by providing a robust data infrastructure and actionable analytics.
 It involves integrating, cleaning, and structuring data, and creating the analytical model for informed decision-making.

 ## Software requirements:
-- MS SQL Server, SSMS, SSIS, SSAS, and Visual Studio
+- MS SQL Server, SSMS, SSIS, and Visual Studio
 - Windows OS

 ## Data Management and Processes